Ponstan (Mefenamic Acid)

 Primary Uses

-Ponstan is used to relieve symptoms of period pain and treat heavy periods.
-It also provides short-term relief of pain from muscle and joint injuries such as sprains, strains and tendonitis, as well as dental pain.
+Ponstan is primarily used to alleviate symptoms of period pain and manage heavy menstrual bleeding.
+It also provides short-term relief from pain associated with muscle and joint injuries, such as sprains, strains, tendonitis, and dental pain.

 How It Works